morganluuuu/AI4LS/README.md

 # This is the data handling tool for the AI4LS Hackathon

 ## Introductions
-[AI for Life Sciences](https://ai4lifesciences.com/about/)(2023) is a challenge series connecting AI enthusiasts with organizations to apply AI in various life sciences domains like biology, genetics, and ecology.
-Participants work on real-world problems, using AI to create innovative solutions.
+[AI for Life Sciences](https://ai4lifesciences.com/about/)(2023), hosted by the University of Vienna, is a challenge series that connects AI enthusiasts with organizations to apply artificial intelligence in various life sciences domains such as biology, genetics, and ecology.
+Participants engage in addressing real-world problems, utilizing AI to devise innovative solutions.

 ## About this Project
   - [Demo Website](http://13.213.141.140/)